swindonmakers/LogoBot/README.md

 File Structure
 --------------

-* hardware - contains all OpenSCAD models, and will contains electronic models in the future (e.g. PCB layout)
+* hardware - all OpenSCAD models, and will contains electronic models in the future (e.g. PCB layout)
-* software - will contain various firmwares and host implementations
+* software - firmwares and host implementations

 Contributions
 -------------

 Development planning will be coordinated through the normal Wednesday Hackspace meetings (i.e. who is working on what).
 All project members will be given write access to the repo.